 When an entire course is repeated, only the higher grade shall be figured in the grade point average.
 The lesser grade will be replaced and displayed on the transcript with the appropriate revision code.
+Courses repeated after graduation will not result in a change to the record or grade point average for the completed degree.

-7. Reporting of Grades to Students
+7 Reporting of Grades to Students